vgsantoniazzi/vgsantoniazzi.github.io/_pages/book.md

 <div class="book-description">
   <h2>Curiosity and Organic Learning</h2>
   <p>Hey!
 I’m an writer aspirant.
-I resolved this year write a book about curiosity, learning and software engineering</p>
+I decided this year write a book about curiosity, learning and software engineering</p>

   <p>This book is about myself and some experiences that I had.
 This is work in progress I would love to receive your feedback! ❤️</p>